 Paid Activities/ Attractions In San Diego When Your Friends Or Family Are Visiting

 It’s no secret San Diego revolves around water.
 Experience San Diego with a unique Whale watching experience as you hop aboard the historic 139-foot yacht America and whale watch for the day with the entire family or your group of friends.
 Next Level Sailing Whale Tours offers a Whale sighting guarantee: If you don't see a whale, you get to come back for free.
 Plus a ' No seasickness' guarantee: Lose your lunch, and they give you a $25 gift card.
-Don’t miss the chance to see these gentle sea giants in America’s finest city.
+Don’t miss the chance to see these gentle sea giants in the Pacific Ocean.

 Dating back all the way to 1542 when Juan Cabrillo set foot on the first piece of West Coast land, Cabrillo Monument is San Diego’s very own National Park surrounded by panoramic views of the city harbor and coastline.
 It's a way to explore the best of San Diego’s history, culture, and nature as you meander through the landmarks, tidepools, and nature hikes.